ibm-cloud-docs/cloud-native-journey/kubernetes-on-vpc/cloud-native-onboarding-3-provision-cluster.md

 3. Once the apply plan completes successfully, click on the menu icon (located in the top left corner) and navigate to the Kubernetes page to browse your newly created cluster!

-4. (Optional) If you would like to delete/destroy the VPC resources which was created, go back to the Schematics Workspace and select Actions > Destroy Resources.
+4. (Optional) If you would like to delete/destroy the resources which was created, go back to the Schematics Workspace and select Actions > Destroy Resources.

 ## Next Steps
 {: #cloud-native-provision-cluster-next-steps}